-- Clean the dust boots of the fork legs. ( p.
-41) - Bleed the fork legs. (□ p.
-40) - Check the air filter. - Check the settings of all controls and ensure that they can be operated smoothly. - Check all screws, nuts, and hose clamps regularly for tightness - Check the fuel level.
+- Bleed the fork legs. (p.
+41)

+- Check the air filter.

+- Check the settings of all controls and ensure that they can be operated smoothly.

+- Check all screws, nuts, and hose clamps regularly for tightness.

+- Check the fuel level.

 8.2 Starting the vehicle